DeePBluE666/DeePBluE666.github.io/_pages/about.md

 Hi!
 I'm Bo Li, a PhD student at National Engineering Research Center for Software Engineering at **Peking University** in Beijing, China.
 I majored in Knowledge Computing and Information Processing.
 I'm interested in **Data Science** and **Artificial Intelligence (AI)** technology, especially **Deep Learning (DL)**.
 I am currently working on **Natural Language Processing (NLP)**.

-Since 2018, I paid more attention to my research as I became interested in building new models and proposing some new methods in ML and DL.
-I've published several papers on AI and other related topics in different journals and conferences.
+Since 2018, I paid lots of attention to my research as I became interested in building new models and proposing some new methods in DL.
+I've published several papers on NLP and other related topics in different journals and conferences.
 [**More details can be found in Publications.**](https://deepblue666.github.io//publications/)

 Beseide, some of my previous work focuses on the applications of machine learning and deep learning methods, I've worked for many internet companies,